avo-hq/docs/src/1.0/authorization.md

 ## Raise errors when policies are missing

-The default behavior of Avo is to allow missing policies for resources silently.
+The default behavior of Avo is to silently allow missing policies for resources.
 So, if you have a `User` model and a `UserResource` but don't have a `UserPolicy`, Avo will not raise errors regarding missing policies and authorize that resource.

 If, however, you need to be on the safe side of things and raise errors when a Resource is missing a Policy, you can toggle on the `raise_error_on_missing_policy` configuration.